Factbox: Oscar nominees react with gratitude, pride and honor

-(Reuters) - Actors, directors and producers were flabbergasted, honored and grateful to be nominated for the Academy Awards, which will be presented on Feb.
+(Reuters) - Actors, directors and producers were “flabbergasted,” “honored” and “over the moon’ to be nominated for the Academy Awards, which will be presented on Feb.
 24 in Hollywood.

 The following are some reactions - through statements, telephone calls and social media - to the Oscar nominations announced on Tuesday by the Academy of Motion Picture Arts and Sciences.